Governor main panel

 Bailout armed: Lights up when bailout is active and preset more than 90 % for bailout.

 Curve settings: Only available at e-Governor and nitro using standard hookup or in expert mode.
 Active with a given preset channel value above 0%.

 Preset folder: Contains 4 preset curves.

-Modification: The curve can be modified either with the mouse or entereing values manually.
+Modification: The curve can be modified either with the mouse or entering values manually.

-In general the parameters were explained at the tooltips of the pc software.
+In general the parameters are explained using the tooltips of the pc software.

 The most important parameter here is the Minimum Gov. This is nearly as important as the gain on the main screen.
-Set as low as needed to get no overspeeding and as well as high as needed to have quick response when adding load.
+Set as low as needed to get no overspeeding and at the same time as high as needed to have quick response when adding load.
 A proven maneuver to set this will be a rainbow.
-Doing a compromise, it might be better to accept some slight overspeeding during the unloaded part of the rainbow instead of too less power at the end.
+Doing a compromise, it might be better to accept some slight overspeeding during the unloaded part of the rainbow instead of too little power at the end.

 The given preset buttons will set proven values as a good starting point.
-Take note that the e values are always lower than the nitros in case of the faster response on a electric drive.
+Take note that the values for electrics are always lower than the nitros because of the faster response on a electric drive.